 The crown jewel for cyclists who live in or visit the area is the Madonna del Ghisallo chapel and cycling museum.
 The original small chapel was for centuries a holy place for travelers seeking safe passage, and since its incorporation into the Giro di Lombardia race in the early 1900s, cyclists have flocked to pay homage to the Madonna, leaving mementos of dearly departed and to pray for strength and courage.

 Are you ready to explore the history and roads of Lake Como?
-ComoLagoBike takes guests on daily guided tours every day of the week so contact us about setting up your own tour to see the Ghisallo or other stunning and legendary rides!
+ComoLagoBike takes guests on daily group tours every day of the week, or we can help customize a private tour, so contact us about preparing your cycling holiday to see the Ghisallo or other stunning and legendary rides!